 Sorry for that.
 I am trying to make a point.
 The consequences of encountering a rusted fitting can be anything from minor to downright deadly.
 The best tool you have is patience and a game plan.
 Alternatively, you can succumb to frustration and cause great damage.
 I have seen intrepid souls make a disaster of head bolts, manifolds bolts and any number of key fittings until a major component has to be replaced or an engine removed to manage a proper patch repair.

-You need to slow down and think up a game plan.
-The key moments that determine ultimate success are often those at the very beginning.
-You must limit bolt or nut damage before you take it to the point where you have few options.
+You need to slow down and think.
+The moments that determine success are often those at the very beginning.
+You must limit bolt or nut damage before you take it to the point where you have few or only ugly options.